theramiyer/blog/content/post/2021/privacy-and-you.md

 This may change in the future.
 In other words, we will confirm Facebook's doubts.
 This will make for a more accurate profile.

 Second is your contacts and whom you interact with.
 This information can help Facebook create a cohort.
-And everyone who has used any form of analytics can tell you how valuable cohorts are.
+And anyone who has used any form of analytics can tell you how valuable cohorts are.
 These are microcosms of similar thoughts and behaviours.
 In short, this is valuable data.

 Does Facebook not already know whom you interact with the most?
 It has Messenger, it knows what you post, who likes your posts the most, whose posts you like the most and so on.
 It knows with whom you agree and disagree.